pxc/gitbook/text/22_Maintaining_Git_Gc_Prune_Fsck/0_ Maintaining_Git_Gc_Prune_Fsck.markdown

 ### Ensuring good performance ###

-On large repositories, git depends on compression to keep the history information from taking up too much space on disk or in memory.
+On large repositories, Git depends on compression to keep the history information from taking up too much space on disk or in memory.

 This compression is not performed automatically.
 Therefore you